yktoo/yktoo.com/content/blog/0283/index.en.md

 > <br>
 > (Hallucinated protection, Natural Parasol, save us all from despair)<br>

 So on May 20, 2016 *Sun Caged* has hit the stage for the last time.
-The gig was [held](http://www.debosuil.nl/Definition/Details/586965/588540/9197_sun-caged-farewell-show.aspx) in the club [De Bosuil](http://www.debosuil.nl/), situated in the Dutch town of [Weert][wiki:en:Weert].
+The gig was [held](http://www.debosuil.nl/Definition/Details/586965/588540/9197_sun-caged-farewell-show.aspx) in the club [De Bosuil](http://www.debosuil.nl/), situated in the Dutch town of {{< wiki "Weert" "en" "Weert" >}}.

 The club was pretty small, and so was the audience.
 I'd say fifty people at most.
 {{< imgfig "https://4.bp.blogspot.com/-Zvv31vD_yDg/V1RAFizgr4I/AAAAAAAAmVw/EySxsG8VjAIia2_unOTSJPVkZMG4cST4QCKgB/s1600/dsc02330.picasaweb.jpg" "Audience." >}}